 Time keeping: OpenSprinkler performs automatic NTP time sync to obtain current time based on your time zone.
 In addition, built-in Real-Time Clock (RTC) (available since hardware version 1.4) allows time keeping even when power is lost.
 Thus the controller can operate truly independently without any computer or network connection.
 The controller will continue to sync with NTP whenever it’s available.

-Access the controller: once the controller starts and establishes a valid IP, you can access the controller homepage by typing in the IP address.
+Access the controller: once the controller starts and establishes a valid IP, you can access the controller homepage by typing in the IP address in a browser.
 To find out the IP address, click pushbutton B1.
 This will briefly display the IP and HTTP port number.
 For example, if the IP address is 192.168.1.22, you can type in:

 Web Password: for security reasons, changes to the controller settings and water schedules must go through password verification.
 The default password is opendoor.
 It can be changed in the options.
 In addition, you can set the controller to ignore/bypass the web password.